swevans/thread.js/README.md

 #### Terminating a Thread
 Threads use resources that need to be explicitely cleaned up when you're done with the thread.
 Thread.js by default will only support between 4 and 16 concurrent workers depending on hardware.
 Any more than the allowed number, and threads will queue, waiting for existing threads to terminate.
 It's super important to clean your room!

 There are two ways to terminate a thread, from the parent or from the child.
+Any fully terminated thread is no longer valid.
 ###### terminate();
 ```js
 // To terminate a thread instance within the parent by calling terminate on the thread